HIPAA or Insurance Audit Coming? Start by Confirming What’s Already Ready

 They fail because documentation, ownership, and real-world workflows don’t line up.

-A HIPAA or insurance audit often raises questions like:
+A HIPAA or insurance audit usually raises questions like:

 Audits don’t create risk.